What’s the best bike for tackling the Transcontinental Race across Europe? Take a look at the leaders’ continent crushing machines

 Christoph Strasser

-The current leader, who is also the 24-hour time trial world champion, uses Specialized equipment and his bike of choice is an S-Works Roubaix.
+The overall winner, who is also the 24-hour time trial world champion, uses Specialized equipment and his bike of choice was an S-Works Roubaix.
 This is the bike usually used for the cobbled classic road races and features the Future Shock system which offers 20mm of suspension at the front.

 Strasser details his rather extensive kit list for the event...

-Note: #Update: After 9 days and 14 hours, Christoph Strasser has now finished the 2022 Transcontinental Race across Europe, averaging nearly 470km per day.
-Scroll down to see his bike and kit choices as well as current second place rider Ulrich Bartholmoes as he also approaches the Black Sea.